dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-10-17-hiding-spfx-web-part-on-small-screens.md

 ---
 layout: post
 title: "Hiding SPFx Web Part on Small Screens"
-description: "You might want to hide your SPFx web part or some of its elements for a particalar screen size.
-For example, you can hide your web part on small screens or display different controls for different sceen sizes.
+description: "You might want to hide your SPFx web part or some of its elements for a particular screen size.
+For example, you can hide your web part on small screens or display different controls for different screen sizes.
 You can do that with Office UI Fabric.
 There is a set of SCSS mixins available in Office UI Fabric that you can use to control the visibility of your web part and its elements."
 date: 2019-10-17 12:00

 image: "/assets/2019/hiding-spfx-web-part-hero.jpg"